ddwright/CSC842/README.md

 <h1>Overview</h1>
 <hr />
 <p>
-This tool allows to to select a directory, lists all of the ADS files that may exist within the directory chosen and allows you to view the streams.
+This tool allows you to select a directory, lists all of the ADS files that may exist within the directory chosen and allows you to view the streams.

 http://computersecurity.wikia.com/wiki/Alternate_data_stream - Alternate Data Streams (ADS) provides hackers with a method of hiding rootkits